sighupio/fury-kubernetes-networking/README.md

 ##  Networking Packages

-Following packages are included in Fury Kubernetes Networking katalog.
+The following packages are included in Fury Kubernetes Networking katalog.
 All resources in these repositories are going to be deployed in `kube-system` namespace in your Kubernetes cluster.

 - [calico](katalog/calico): Calico for Kubernetes.
 Calico enables networking and network policy in Kubernetes clusters across the cloud.
-Version: **3.12.0**
+Version: **3.16.0**

 You can click on each package to see its documentation.